Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Weak formulation and continuous analysis

-Similarly, the linear functionals $F: \bbV\to \RR$, $G: \bQ\to\RR$, $H:\bH_{\mathrm{N}}^{4}(\vdiv,\Omega)\to \RR$, and $I: \rL^2(\Omega)\to \RR$ are
+Similarly, the linear functionals $F: \bbV\to \RR$, $G: \bQ\to\RR$, $\cF: \bH_{\mathrm{N}}^{4}(\vdiv,\Omega)\to \RR$, and $\cG: \rL^2(\Omega)\to \RR$ are

-We proceed to examine the properties of the bilinear forms and linear functionals.
-As an intermediate step we denote by $\bB$ and $\bB^*$ the operators induced by the bilinear form $B(\bullet,\bullet)$; and by $\bb$ and $\bb^*$ of the operators induced by the bilinear form $b(\bullet,\bullet)$.
+We proceed to examine the properties of the bilinear forms and linear functionals for the Biot block.
+As an intermediate step we denote by $\bB$ and $\bB^*$ the operators induced by the bilinear form $B(\bullet,\bullet)$.
 Their kernels admit the following characterisations:

 The characterisation of $\bbV_{02}$ (and similarly for $\bQ_{01}$) follows as in \cite[Section 3.3]{cgm-M2AN-2020}.
 It is possible to realise that $\nabla q =\cero$ in the distributional sense, which gives $q \in \rH^{1}_{}(\Omega)$.
 Moreover, integrating by parts $(q, \vdiv \bw)$ in \eqref{eq:kernel-Q0}, we arrive at $\langle \bw \cdot \bn, q\rangle_{\Gamma_{\mathrm{D}}} = 0$ for all $\bw \in \bH_{\mathrm{N}}(\vdiv,\Omega)$.
 Next, using the surjectivity of the normal trace from $\bH_{\mathrm{N}}(\vdiv,\Omega)$ onto $\rH^{-1/2}_{00}(\Gamma_{\mathrm{D}})$ (cf. \cite[Lemma 51.5]{guermond2021feII}), yields $q=0$ on $\Gamma_{\mathrm{D}}$, and hence $q \in \rH^{1}_{\mathrm{D}}(\Omega)$.